thrashr888/jenngen/README.md

 - [ ] Add a way to serve the output folder
 - [ ] `npx jenngen` should output the help text
 - [ ] Use JennGen to generate a website for GitHub Pages
+- [ ] Record a demo video for the readme, website, and Twitter